2019 dates available – Register Now

-For those who are serious about delving into the craft of songwriting and want to learn from accomplished songwriters, Gloria Gaither invites you to her hometown of Alexandria, Indiana where she will host her annual “Songwriting Intensive”.
+For those who are serious about delving into the craft of songwriting and want to learn from accomplished songwriters, Gloria Gaither invites you to the beautiful campus of Indiana Wesleyan University in Marion, Indiana where she will host her annual “Songwriting Intensive”.
 The weekend will include classes with all clinicians, 9 delicious meals, collaboration with artists in small intimate settings and the opportunity to learn from Gloria Gaither and other distinguished songwriters.
-Get your reservation for this year’s Songwriting Intensive (June 7-10, 2018) by March 30th and receive a $50 discount.
+Get your reservation for this year’s Songwriting Intensive (June 6-9, 2019) by March 30th and receive a $50 discount.
 Remember, all meals are included with the event.
-For more information please call 765-724-8405 or 800-520-4664
+For more information please call 800-406-4224.

 Q: I’ve never written a song, but would love to.
 Is this workshop for me?